PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 - It is an offset of the start date. `0` value is allowed.

 #### Responsible
-Name of the role whose responsible to complete the Sub-Task as done.
+- Name of the role whose responsible to complete the Sub-Task as done.
 Its a mandatory.
 Allows to select more than one responsible role for one Sub-Task.
+- Not applicable for `Client Service - Money Movement` category.

+#### Initiate
+- Applicable only for `Client Services - Money Movement` category.
+- Can't be changed anytime.
+Default `Client Associate` role is selected.

+#### Approve
+- Applicable only for `Client Services - Money Movement` category.
+- Can't be changed anytime.
+Default `Client Manager` role is selected.

+#### From Account
+- Applicable only for `Client Service - Money Movement` category and family is selected.
+It is a mandatory field.
+- Other logic will be same as [Task](./task-instance.md#sub-tasks-1)

+#### To Account
+- Applicable only for `Client Service - Money Movement` category and family is selected.
+It is a mandatory field.
+- Other logic will be same as [Task](./task-instance.md#sub-tasks-1)

 ## Add Template
 ### System Rule